 Bring Chicago Home is a grassroots movement of Chicagoans committed to creating a dedicated revenue stream to combat homelessness in Chicago.

-The coalition aims to restructure the Real Estate Transfer Tax (RETT), a one-time tax on properties when they are sold to advance a win-win-win solution that will address the budget deficit and create a new, substantial and legally dedicated revenue stream to provide permanent affordable housing for people experiencing homelessness
+The coalition aims to restructure the Real Estate Transfer Tax (RETT), a one-time tax on properties when they are sold to create a substantial and legally dedicated revenue stream to provide permanent affordable housing for people experiencing homelessness

 A dedicated revenue stream is necessary to ensure people remain housed and that funding is not subject to fluctuations in annual appropriations and ongoing priority changes of future administrations.